 Then re-deploy the app using alwaysai app deploy and re-start it using the alwaysai app start command.

 Double-check the inference time from your object detector app in the Streamer on your browser.

 You can see that after using Intel’s Neural Compute Stick 2, the inference time has dropped to .094 seconds.
 That's a significant improvement for this edge device.

-We are providing professional developers with a simple and easy-to-use platform to build and deploy computer vision applications on embedded devices.
-The alwaysAI beta program is open.
-Create your account now for free.
+We provide developers with a simple and easy-to-use platform to build and deploy computer vision applications on edge devices.